-Headlining artist 3LAU, whose real name is Justin Blau, is organizing the festival with the help of music and cryptocurrency veterans from Creative Artists Agency, Paradigm Talent Agency, Spotify, Billboard, Prime Social Group, CID Entertainment and SINGULAR DTV.
+Headlining artist 3LAU, whose real name is Justin Blau, happens to be spearheading the event.
+The project has been a year in the making and represents a collective effort to fix the music industry with like-minded professional veterans who have worked at Creative Artists Agency, Paradigm Talent Agency, Spotify, Billboard, Prime Social Group, CID Entertainment and SINGULAR DTV — Hollywood and the Internet’s biggest talent agencies and music groups.

-Event attendees will also be encouraged to stay loyal to the music-going experience.
-Blau added ticket holders will be buying into a tokenized ecosystem where upgrades, merchandise, concessions, and rewards can be digitally exchanged through an all-in-one community portal integrated into the blockchain booking platform.
+Event attendees are also encouraged to stay loyal to the music-going experience.
+The tokenized ecosystem lets customers instantly exchange upgrades, merchandise, concessions and rewards via an all-in-one community portal that is integrated into the booking platform, enforcing a sense of social belonging with a recurring incentive structure, Blau added.

 No crypto novice